81st Annual Allstate Sugar Bowl ~ January 1, 2015

 At that point, Jones ignited the OSU engine and put together two impressive touchdown drives to climb back in the running.

-The Buckeyes motored 71 yards in 12 plays, with Jones completing five-of-seven passes for 68 yards, and Elliot ran three yards to make the score 21-13 with 2:55 until intermission.
+The Buckeyes motored 71 yards in 12 plays, with Jones completing five-of-seven passes for 68 yards, and Elliott ran three yards to make the score 21-13 with 2:55 until intermission.

 After holding the Tide to a three-and-out, Jones moved the Bucks 77 yards in six plays, using 1:20 of the clock.
 Using trickeration, Ohio State cut the deficit to one.
 Wide receiver Evan Spencer took a pitch from Jones, then tossed it 13 yards to Michael Thomas, who made an acrobatic end zone grab for the touchdown with 12 seconds remaining, making it a 21-20 game at halftime.

-At that juncture, Ohio State had an eye-popping 348 yards to only 140 for Alabama; and Elliot already had 117 yards and a touchdown.
+At that juncture, Ohio State had an eye-popping 348 yards to only 140 for Alabama; and Elliott already had 117 yards and a touchdown.

 There was more to come.
 Right off the bat in the second half, with the help of a defender falling down, Jones hit an open Devin Smith for a 47-yard touchdown – and a 27-21 lead that jumped to 34-21 when safety Steve Miller intercepted Sims and returned it 41 yards for a touchdown with 3:21 left in the third quarter.